CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

-A tabular file containing information about the samples is necessary to run the pipeline (only the samples described in this tabular file will be analysed).
+A tabular file containing information about the samples is necessary to run the pipeline (only the samples described in this tabular file will be analyzed).
 This file has been written manually, it must be named "samples_definition.tbl" and has the following format:

 ```